SNOUK DESIGN NOTES BLOG

 -

-Level design accounting from paper - to photoshop - to editor implementation.
+Level design from paper to editor implementation.

 -